 Next, we'll decide on which guides will go inside the Checklist.

 Open the dropdown containing the guides.

-Add guides into the checklist by clicking on their name.
-Check the preview and see when guides are added.
+Add guides into the Checklist by clicking on their name.
+Then, check the preview and see when guides are added.

 Continue by adding the rest of the guides.